cloudmesh-community/book/chapters/cloud/arch.md

 ![Cloudmesh Arch [@las14cloudmeshmultiple]](images/arch-cloudmesh.png){#fig:cloudmesh-arch}

-Within the hour e516 class we will be developing a modern version of cloudmesh from the ground up by only using python 3 as implementation language, integration of containers, and REST services based on OpenAPI.
-Local data to manage the different services are hosted in a mongo DB database and exposed through portable containers, so that a single cross-platform environment exists as part of the project deliverables.
+Within our e516 class, we are developing a modern version of Cloudmesh from the ground up by only using python 3 as implementation language, integration of containers, and REST services based on OpenAPI.
+Local data to manage the different services are hosted in a MongoDB database and exposed through portable containers, so that a single cross-platform environment exists as part of the project deliverables.